StaccatoSemibreve/gardenofchaos.xyz/editable/thoughts-weights2.md

 Interesting notes:

-* Rearranging the matrix rows and columns doesn't change the results, but does reorder the weights.
+* Rearranging the matrix rows and columns doesn't change the results, but rearranging the columns does reorder the weights.
 * The transpose of the matrix (flipping it across its diagonal) gives the weights for the defender, but gives the same EV (and, later, variance and standard deviation).
+     * Note that the pseudoinverse of the transpose is the transpose of the pseudoinverse, so we don't have to calculate that twice!
 * Multiplying the matrix by a constant gives the same weights, but does scale the EV and standard deviation by that factor.
 * A stronger option will generally have a reduced weight.
 * If one side has more options than the other, they receive an infinite set of options, with new options calculated from old ones.